lanicolas/IaC_Azure/challenges/07-githubactions/README.md

 # Challenge 07 - GitHub Actions

 The time has come, you have the code, but we need to also think about how to automate and execute it.
-For that you will use [GitHub Actions][github-actions] that allow you to create and perform any job such as [CI/CD][ci-cd] workflows that would be part of a completely customized and automated procedure.
+For that, you will use [GitHub Actions][github-actions] that allow you to create and perform any job such as Continous Integration / Continous Deployment ([CI/CD][ci-cd]) workflows that would be part of a completely customized and automated procedure.

 ## Exercise

-In the previous steps you have created several elements like the custom virtual machine image with the Azure Image Builder service, or a customized ARM template to deploy the infrastructure that your solution needs.
+In the previous steps, you have created several elements like the custom virtual machine image with the Azure Image Builder service, or a customized ARM template to deploy the infrastructure that your solution needs.

-In this challenge we ask you to build an automated [CI/CD][ci-cd] workflow that creates the image, compiles the bicep language to a template and then deploys this template to your Azure subscription.
+In this challenge, we ask you to build an automated [CI/CD][ci-cd] workflow that creates the image, compiles the bicep language to a template, and then deploys this template to your Azure subscription.

 ### Acceptance criteria